Child Welfare Reform: Improve Community-Based Care

 The state needs to support the adults who help care for children when they are unable to live in their parent’s home.
 Foster parents and relative caregivers often need to supplement the small stipend the state provides to access child care, purchase new clothes, and other items children need.
 Services and support for relative and foster parents often vary by location in the state.

-Guardian ad Litem Should be Expanded to All Dependent Children
+Guardian ad Litem Should Continue to Provides Services to Florida’s Abused and Neglected Children

 A Full Review and Creation of a Blueprint for the Child Welfare System is Needed